dermesser/libsocket/DOCUMENTATION.md

 Internals: The `backlog` argument of `listen(2)` when using TCP sockets is set to `BACKLOG`, defined at the beginning of src/libinetsocket.c.
 Default is 128, the maximum value on Linux.
 This may differ on other platforms.

+Returns a socket file descriptor on success, on error, -1 is returned.

 ### `accept_inet_stream_socket()`

 `int accept_inet_stream_socket(int sfd, char* src_host, size_t src_host_len, char* src_service, size_t src_service_len, int flags)`